pingcap/talent-plan/rust/projects/project-4/project.md

 than that still.

-## Part 8: Lock-free parallel programming
+## Part 8: Lock-free readers

-For this project you are challenged to create readers that never take a lock, even with a concurrent writer.
+for this project you are challenged to create readers that never take a lock, even with a concurrent writer.
 A read request can always be serviced, regardless of write requests.
 (Writers can still block on other writers for now &mdash;
 besides being a challenging parallel programming problem, the question of